RTL Group’s strategy is based on three priorities: Core, Growth and Alliances & Partnerships.

 RTL Group is building national streaming champions in the European countries where it has leading families of TV channels.
 Making the most of the Group’s competitive advantage in local programming, these streaming services will complement global services such as Netflix, Amazon Prime and Disney+.

-The strategy is rolled out either through stand-alone services such as RTL+ in Germany and Videoland in the Netherlands, or through national partnerships such as Salto in France.
+The strategy is rolled out through services such as RTL+ in Germany and Hungary, Videoland in the Netherlands and 6play in France.

-At the end of September 2022, RTL Group registered 4.784 million paying subscribers for its streaming services RTL+ in Germany and Videoland in the Netherlands, up 40.6 per cent year on year (end of September 2021: 3.402 million).
+At the end of December 2022, RTL Group registered 5.488 million paying subscribers for its streaming services RTL+ in Germany and Hungary and Videoland in the Netherlands, up 44.3 per cent year on year (end of December 2021: 3.804 million).

 As a consequence of these increased investments in RTL+ and following the strong growth of the Group’s streaming services, RTL Group raised its streaming targets in November 2021 and will therefore grow:

-In November 2020, RTL Deutschland and Deutsche Telekom announced a strategic partnership.
-The partners integrated the RTL streaming service RTL+ Premium within Deutsche Telekom’s TV offer, Magenta TV.
-Since then, the price plans for both Magenta TV Smart and Magenta TV Smart Flex have included RTL+ Premium with no additional fee for customers.
+In November 2020, RTL Deutschland and Deutsche Telekom announced a strategic partnership to integrate the RTL streaming service RTL+ Premium within Deutsche Telekom’s TV offer, Magenta TV.
+Since then, price plans for both Magenta TV Smart and Magenta TV Smart Flex have included RTL+ Premium with no additional fee for customers.

 In March 2021, RTL Deutschland and Sky Deutschland announced an agreement for closer collaboration in the areas of streaming and content.
 RTL+ Premium has been available for an additional premium on the Sky Q platform since June 2021.
-As part of the agreement, Sky exclusively sub-licenses Formula One free-to-air rights to RTL Deutschland for the 2021 and 2022 seasons.
+In August 2021, RTL Deutschland also expanded its partnership with Vodafone in the areas of programme offerings, streaming and addressable TV advertising.

 RTL Group’s content business, Fremantle, is one of the world’s largest creators, producers and distributors of scripted and unscripted content.
-Fremantle has an international network of teams across production and distribution, operating in more than 25 countries, being responsible for around 12,000 hours of programming per year, and distributing content worldwide.
+Fremantle has an international network of teams across production and distribution, operating in 27 countries, being responsible for around 12,000 hours of programming per year, and distributing content worldwide.

 Fremantle targets full-year revenue of €3 billion by 2025.
-To reach this goal and keep up with the increasing demand for content, RTL Group will invest significantly in Fremantle – both organically and via acquisitions – in all territories across drama and film, entertainment and factual shows and documentaries.
+To reach this goal and keep up with the increasing demand for content, RTL Group is investing significantly in Fremantle – both organically and via acquisitions – in all territories across drama and film, entertainment and documentaries.

 Fremantle pursues three strategic goals: